NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Abstract

 \section{Abstract}

-Finding Nash equilibria in imperfect-information games remains a central challenge in multi-agent reinforcement learning.
-While regularization-based methods have recently achieved last-iteration convergence to a regularized equilibrium, they require the regularization strength to shrink toward zero to approximate a Nash equilibrium, often leading to unstable learning in practice.
-Instead, we fix the regularization strength at a large value for robustness and achieve convergence by iteratively refining the reference policy.
-Our main theoretical result shows that this procedure guarantees strictly monotonic improvement and convergence to an exact Nash equilibrium in two-player zero-sum games, without requiring a uniqueness assumption.
-Building on this framework, we develop a practical algorithm, \emph{Nash Policy Gradient} (\textsc{NashPG}), which preserves the generalizability of policy gradient methods while relying solely on the current and reference policies.
-Empirically, \textsc{NashPG} achieves comparable or lower exploitability than prior model-free methods on classic benchmark games and scales to large domains such as \textit{Battleship} and \textit{No-Limit Texas Hold'em}, where \textsc{NashPG} consistently attains higher Elo ratings.
+Finding Nash equilibria in two-player zero-sum imperfect-information games remains a central challenge in multi-agent reinforcement learning.
+Recent multi-round regularization methods offer a promising direction, yet existing approaches either require full enumeration of the game tree or rely on non-policy-gradient inner solvers that underperform in practice, leaving a scalable policy-gradient-based solution open.
+In this paper, we propose a novel multi-round regularization procedure and show that it guarantees strictly monotonic reduction in Bregman divergence to Nash equilibria and eventual convergence to one in two-player zero-sum extensive-form games.
+Guided by this framework, we develop a practical algorithm, \emph{Nash Policy Gradient} (\textsc{NashPG}), which places the regularization directly in the policy optimization objective and is implemented using standard policy gradient methods.
+Empirically, \textsc{NashPG} achieves comparable or lower exploitability than prior model-free methods on classic benchmark games and scales to large domains such as \textit{Battleship} and \textit{No-Limit Texas Hold'em}, where it attains comparable or higher average payoff in head-to-head play.